felliott/isp-deploy/README.md

   * `docker-compose up -d jamdb` - Start jamdb service
   * `docker-compose logs -f --tail 1000 jamdb` - check jamdb logs to make sure it started correctly.
 Exit with `^C`.
   * `docker exec -it isp-deploy_jamdb_1 /bin/bash` - open a shell in the jamdb container
-    * `jam token system-system-system` - generates a token for initializing jam.  copy & paste this value into `config/jam-setup/config/local.yml` into the `JAM_TOKEN` setting for the desired environment.
+    * `jam token system-system-system` - generates a token for initializing jam.  copy & paste this value into `jam-setup/config/local.yml` into the `JAM_TOKEN` envvar.
     * `exit` - exit container and return to host shell

 * Run jam-setup to initialize jam for experimenter/isp: